• Login

 Abstract

 Hyaluronic acid (HA) is a major glycosaminoglycan, a family of structurally complex, linear, anionic hetero-co-polysaccharides.
 HA is important in various anatomical structures including the eyes, joints, heart and myriad intricate tissues, and is currently widely used in the therapeutics and cosmetics areas.
 The synthesis of HA of well-defined and uniform chain lengths is of major interest for the development of safer and more reliable drugs and to gain a better understanding of its structure-activity relationships.
 However, HA has received less attention from the synthetic carbohydrate community compared with other members of the glycosaminoglycan family.
-In this review, we examine the remarkable progress that has been made in the chemical and chemoenzymatic synthesis of HA, providing a broad spectrum of options to access HA of well controlled chain lengths.;
+In this review, we examine the remarkable progress that has been made in the chemical and chemoenzymatic synthesis of HA, providing a broad spectrum of options to access HA of well controlled chain lengths.

 Description

-International Journal of Biological Macromolecules, 152, 199–206; Note : if this item contains full text it may be a preprint, author manuscript, or a Gold OA copy that permits redistribution with a license such as CC BY.
+Note : if this item contains full text it may be a preprint, author manuscript, or a Gold OA copy that permits redistribution with a license such as CC BY.
 The final version is available through the publisher’s platform.

 Department

-The Linhardt Research Labs.; The Shirley Ann Jackson, Ph.D.
-Center for Biotechnology and Interdisciplinary Studies (CBIS);
+The Shirley Ann Jackson, Ph.D.
+Center for Biotechnology and Interdisciplinary Studies (CBIS)

 Relationships